 Students may wish to contact the Student Union for support and advice on how to proceed with an appeal.

 What the Appeal Board does not do

 The Assessment Appeals Board does not attempt to replicate the assessment functions of an Assessors Board and, as a consequence, does not involve itself in re-assessing any assessment elements of a student’s work.
 Therefore, it is requested that you do not include any assessment materials such as dissertations, essays, programs or reports, with your appeal submission, as they will not be considered.

 Grounds for an Appeal of an assessment

 A student who wishes to lodge an appeal may do so on a limited number of grounds.
-The student must clearly identify the module(s) and the elements for which the appeal is being made.
+The student must clearly identify the module(s) with the full module title and code, and the elements for which the appeal is being made.
 The application must specify the grounds on which the appeal is sought and must contain all information that the student requires to have taken into account in the appeal.